gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/upgrading.rst

      sudo journalctl -u mediagoblin-paster.service -f
      sudo journalctl -u mediagoblin-celeryd.service -f

-6. View your site and hover your cursor over "MediaGoblin" to confirm the version number you're running.
+6. View your site and hover your cursor over the "MediaGoblin" link in the footer to confirm the version number you're running.

 Upgrading to Python 3